dbrow221/UniMeet/README.md

             pip install coverage

-Make sure you are in UniMeet\backend using:
+Make sure you are in UniMeet\backend using the following line from the project directory:

             cd backend